Police Station Representation Solicitors in Cheltenham

 Legal advice and representation during police interviews and investigations

-Police station representation involves providing legal advice to individuals who have been arrested or asked to attend a police interview under caution.
-This is often the first formal stage of a criminal investigation and can have a lasting effect on how a case progresses.
+Being asked to attend a police interview or being arrested is often the first stage of a criminal investigation.
+What you say and how you respond at this stage can have a direct impact on how the case progresses.

 What police station representation involves

-Police station representation is available for a wide range of alleged offences.
-These may include, but are not limited to:
+Police station representation is required for a wide range of alleged offences.
+These can vary from relatively minor matters to serious allegations.

-• Allegations involving mobile phones, computers, or online activity
+- Allegations involving phones, computers, or online activity

-The seriousness of the allegation does not affect the right to legal advice.
-Representation is available regardless of whether the matter is minor or more serious.
+The seriousness of the allegation does not affect your right to legal advice.
+Early advice is important in every case, regardless of the offence being investigated.

 Your Rights at the Police Station